CloudSmith-Agent-Benchmark/sqlfluff/CONTRIBUTING.md

 violations prior to committing their code and therefore reduce having to deal with these sort of issues during code review.

+> **Note:** The pre-commit configuration is now aligned with the CI configuration.
+> Both local development and CI environments use the same pre-commit settings,
+> ensuring consistent behavior across environments.
+All hooks are configured in
+> check-only mode, which means they will report issues but not automatically fix them.
+> To automatically fix issues, you can run `pre-commit run --all-files --hook-stage manual`.

 ### Documentation Website

 Documentation is built using Sphinx with some pages being built based on the